Faculty and Staff

 Ronit Elk, PhD

 |Title:||Co-Director, Palliative Care Initiative and Research Associate Professor

 Dr. Elk received her Bachelors of Social Science in Social Work, Honors in Social Science in Psychiatric Social Work, Masters in Social Science, and Ph.D. in Psychiatry, from the University of Cape Town in South Africa.

 Dr. Elk has been a researcher for 25+ years, with a focus on the common thread of a focus on health disparities.
 Her research focuses on developing culturally based palliative care programs using CBPR with underserved rural populations, in particular African American elders in rural SC.
-Prior to returning to academia, Dr. Elk was a Scientific Program Director of Cancer Control and Prevention Research at the American Cancer Society Dr. Elk has developed national extramural research programs focusing on (a) Cancer health disparities, (b) Palliative Care, (c) Cancer Prevention and (d) Enhancing Quality of Life in Survivors and Families.
+Prior to returning to academia, Dr. Elk was a Scientific Program Director of Cancer Control and Prevention Research at the American Cancer Society.
+Within this program, Dr. Elk developed national extramural research programs focusing on (a) Cancer health disparities, (b) Palliative Care, (c) Cancer Prevention and (d) Enhancing Quality of Life in Survivors and Families.
 Her program has funded hundreds of researchers nationwide for over $150 million.
 Her prior academic research at UT-Houston Health Sciences Center focused on enhancing adherence to treatment in medically challenged drug-dependent populations.

 Research Studies (Selected)